 9. Impact if Not Approved

-If this exemption is not approved, TriMet could procure this public improvement contract via the traditional low bid procurement method.
+If these exemptions are not approved, TriMet could procure the public improvement contracts via the traditional low bid procurement method.
 This option is not preferred for the reasons outlined above and discussed in the findings.